dtredger/SDL_Pi_WeatherSense/README.md

 Grafana will run on port 3000 by default.
 You could probably change it, but I think it makes more sense to run nginx, and have it proxy requests.
 Like other services, install/unmask/enable/start as necessary.
 The simplest-possible config is in `nginx.conf`, which should be placed in `/etc/nginx`.

 With the service (and grafana running), entering the IP of your Raspberry Pi into the browser will display the Grafana dashboard.

-#### Install

-run the script `linux_install.sh` to install all dependencies.
-SwitchdocLabs rtl_433 will be pulled from github, and other dependencies installed, including:
-- InfluxDB installed and service created (note that as of Jan 2022 version 1.6 will be installed _not_ v2.x)
-- Grafana installed and service created

-*rtl_433* will search for configs in these locations:
-- rtl_433.conf
-- /home/pi/.config/rtl_433/rtl_433.conf
-- /usr/local/etc/rtl_433/rtl_433.conf
-- /etc/rtl_433/rtl_433.conf